Pikalyx/dbclass/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Prerequisites for running the server:

-* Ruby version
+* Ruby 3.3.6

-* System dependencies

-* Configuration
+* SQLite >= 2.1

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails Framework 8.0.0
+* (Optional) Visual Studio Code

+Open the folder containing the project, then in the terminal, run the command "rails s"

+=)